alex88/alexfu.it/source/posts/2013-10-04-symfony-scaling-with-opsworks.md

 ##### Application deploy

 Now it's time for maybe the most essential part, the deploy recipe.
 As the name advice it has to be set on the runlist of the deploy lifecycle event.
-The recipe role is to deploy a new application version fetching the code from git (or whatever the chef <a href="http://docs.opscode.com/resource_deploy.html" target="_blank">deploy resource</a> is able to handle) and run the post fetch scripts like warming up cache, dumping assets and restarting php5-fpm to clear apc cache.
+The recipe role is to deploy a new application version fetching the code from git (or whatever the chef [deploy resource](http://docs.opscode.com/resource_deploy.html){:target='_blank'} is able to handle) and run the post fetch scripts like warming up cache, dumping assets and restarting php5-fpm to clear apc cache.

 Here it is: